 I have translated one book, the autobiography of a Brazilian former racing driver, and am now working on a novel written by a Portuguese author.

-I offer editing and proofreading services.
-I have a great eye for detail, and have worked in proofreading in the past when I edited and proofread reports for an educational psychologist.
+In addition to the above, I offer editing and proofreading services.
+I have a great eye for detail and have worked in proofreading in the past when I would edit and proofread reports for an educational psychologist.

-Sometimes authorities require certified translations of official documents, perhaps if you have lived abroad and were born, married or perhaps educated in another country.
-You may have qualifications or official documents written in those languages.
+Sometimes clients require certified translations of official documents.
+Perhaps if you have lived abroad and were born, married or perhaps educated in another country.
+You may have qualifications or official documents written in Portuguese.

-Some people also need certified translations for the purposes of gaining a visa or work permit.
+Some people also require certified translations for the purposes of gaining a visa or work permit.

-A certified translation is a translation that must be carried out by a qualified translator who signs to certify the accuracy of their work.
+A certified translation is usually translated by a qualified translator who signs to certify the accuracy of their work.

-As a member of the Institute of Linguists I am entitled to provide a certificate of accuracy of my translations of official certificates (birth, death, marriage, divorce) and educational qualifications.
-Usually this will be a certificate signed by myself, and this will be sufficient for the authorities in the UK.
-(The rules are different for Portugal and Brazil, where a certified translator from those countries must carry out the work.)
+I am happy to provide a certificate of accuracy of my translations of official certificates (birth, death, marriage, divorce) and educational qualifications.
+Usually this will be a certificate signed by myself and this will be sufficient for UK authorities.

-When a client requests a sworn translation, I, the translator, swear to confirm the accuracy of my translation at a notary office.
+Occasionally, particularly for visa purposes, a sworn translation is requested.
+This is where I, the translator, swear to confirm the accuracy of my translation at a notary office.
 Obviously, there is an extra charge for such a service.

 You can pay me by Direct Bank Transfer, Paypal or, if you are abroad, you can use TransferWise for money transfers.